Wagdy Anis Symposium on Building Science Schedule

 The panel will compare two multi-family affordable housing projects in Boston, designed to Passive House standards, that took the building design’s performance beyond the enclosure.
 Each project team implemented different approaches to further improve performance, efficiency, maintenance, and resident comfort.

-Gabriella Shelburne AIA
+Gabriela Shelburne AIA

 As a project manager, Gabriela Shelburne leads Studio G Architect’s projects with the belief that good design can be an equalizer and it should be available to everyone.
 With 15 years of experience working on a variety of projects which include multi-family housing, retail, educational, and institutional buildings she brings a passion for problem solving and maximizing design opportunities to her work.
 Currently Gaby manages E+ Highland, a 23-unit multi-family housing project designed to be Energy Positive and part of Boston’s Energy Positive Green Building Program, which is in her own neighborhood of Highland Park.